 This is a common question.
 And a fun one at that.
 But really, it's not the right question.
 Cold showers can be a source of pride.
 "My shower is way colder than their showers."
-Put your feathers down Pea Cock.
-The right question is, "Am I willing to be uncomfortable for the good of other?"
+Put your feathers down Mr. Peacock.
+The right question is, "Am I willing to be uncomfortable for the good of others?"
 In a world that makes comfort king, that's a difficult question to answer.

-Though, “Interior conversion urges expression in visible signs, gestures, and works of penance,” without interior conversion, “such penances remain sterile and false.”
-(CCC 1430) We need both interior conversion and outward acts of penance if we want to attain freedom and sanctity.
+Although “Interior conversion urges expression in visible signs, gestures, and works of penance,” without interior conversion, “such penances remain sterile and false” (CCC 1430).
+We need both interior conversion and outward acts of penance if we want to attain freedom and sanctity.

 If God told you that your friend who is struggling with the faith would encounter Jesus Christ and go to heaven if you offered cold showers for him for the next 90 days, would you do it?
 Or, would his eternal salvation be too little prize for the cost of cold water?

 This isn't Pelagianism; this is cooperation with grace.
 God doesn't need us, but he chooses to invite us into his suffering and allow us, as members of the Body of Christ, to participate in his saving works.
 That's a huge gift.

 St. Paul demonstrates this truth in his letter to the Colossians: “Now I rejoice in my sufferings for your sake, and in my flesh I complete what is lacking in Christ’s afflictions for the sake of his body, that is, the Church” (Colossians 1:24).
 When our suffering is united to the suffering of Christ “it becomes a participation in the saving work of Jesus” (CCC 1521).
 The cross brings salvation.

 So what's the answer?
 As cold as the Lord provides you the grace to take up with joy and humility.

 For a practical guide to what temperature this might be, see the Exodus Shower Ring Sticker.